yllvar/Smart_Money_Follower/README.md

 ___

 #### Overview
-The **Smart Money Follower** is a Python-based tool designed to analyze and follow top-performing wallets in the cryptocurrency space using the GMGN.ai API.
+The **Smart Money Follower** is a Python-based tool designed to analyze and follow top-performing wallets in the cryptocurrency space using the GMGN.ai wrapper.
 It provides insights into wallet activities, evaluates traded tokens, and presents data in a structured format for analysis.

 <img width="584" alt="Screenshot 2025-02-01 at 15 46 44" src="https://github.com/user-attachments/assets/728135f5-10d9-4ccf-9e2a-955638f9b73f" />